username-nullptr/gts3/README.md

 	// do something
 }

-// The parameter must be 'gts::tcp_socket_ptr'
+// The parameter must be 'gts::tcp_socket_ptr'.
 GTS_DECL_EXPORT void new_connection(tcp_socket_ptr socket)
 {
 	// do something